-The largest of the future projects is the Superconducting Super Collider (SSC) designed to reach an energy in the proton-proton center of mass of 40 TeV with a maximum luminosity of about $10^{33}$ cm-2s-1.
-The machine is to be housed in an 84 kilometer circumference tunnel which will incorporate two 20 TeV proton storage rings in an over and under configuration.
-The proposed facility is shown schematically in Fig. 3.
+The largest of the future projects is the superconducting super collider (SSC) designed to reach an energy in the proton-proton centre of mass of 40 TeV with a maximum luminosity of about 10^{33} cm-2 s-1.
+The machine is to be housed in a 84 km circumference tunnel which will incorporate two 20 TeV proton storage rings in an over and under configuration.
+The proposed facility is shown schematically in Figure 6.